SAP-archive/teched2020-DAT163/exercises/ex2/README.md

 <br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_DI_SearchCat_02_10.png)

-5. Hover over your 'Customers_US2.parquet_#' file and click on the glasses icon to view the factsheet
+5. Hover over your 'Customers_US2.parquet_#' file and click on the glasses icon to view the Fact Sheet
 <br>Note: replace # with the number assigned to you
 <br>![](/exercises/ex2/images/DataPrep_CustomersFactsheet_02_10.png)